ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 computerIconLabel = new JLabel(BLANK);
 computerIconLabel.setOpaque(true);

-// Initialize text labels
-playerLabel = new JLabel("Player", SwingConstants.CENTER);
-computerLabel = new JLabel("Computer", SwingConstants.CENTER);
 ```
 The icon labels will display the pictures of rock, paper, or scissors, but are initially blank.
 The other labels help the player know which play is theirs.
 SwingConstants.CENTER is an option that tells the label to center its contents.
+The setOpaque(true) will make labels that are transparent to their backgrounds not transparent.
+If you find new icons that are transparent, comment these lines out.

 At this point, your code should compile, but won't do anything because we haven't added anything to the frame.